Jessemccallums/awesome-bookses6/README.md

 # Project Name

-Awesome books ES6, a project using a new sintax and modules (ES6)
+Awesome books ES6, a project using a new syntax and modules (ES6)

 ## Built With